Tourism in Morocco: Tangier

 Tangier, formerly the International Zone from 1923 to 1956, is a city in north of Morocco.
 Formerly part of the Spanish Protectorate in Morocco, Tangier is a blend of Spanish, Moroccan, and Berber cultures.
 Famous tourist sites in the city and near it include the Tangier-American Legation, Hercules Cave, the Kasbah museum, the Perdicaris Parc, the Musée de Carmen-Macein, Museum of Moroccan Arts and Antiquities, Museum of Contemporary Art, the Grand Socco, the Petit Socco, and Gran Teatro Cervantes.

 El Jadida

 El Jadida, formerly called Mazagan by the Portuguese, was registered as a UNESCO World Heritage Site in 2004, on the basis of its status as an "outstanding example of the interchange of influences between European and Moroccan cultures" and as an "early example of the realisation of the Renaissance ideals integrated with Portuguese construction technology".
 According to UNESCO, the most important buildings from the Portuguese period are the cistern, and the Manueline Church of the Assumption.
 El Jadida is also home to the annual Salon du Cheval–the largest horse expo in Africa.

+Among Morocco’s most frequently recommended destinations are its historic cities, desert landscapes, and coastal resorts, which are regularly featured in travel guides for international tourists.

 Safety

 Caution is advised due to terrorism.
-Recent examples are April 2011 terrorist attacks in Marrakesh, the Murders of Louisa Vesterager Jespersen and Maren Ueland in Imlil December 2018, and the western Saharan war occurring in its southern provinces.
+Recent examples are April 2011 terrorist attacks in Marrakesh, the Murders of Louisa Vesterager Jespersen and Maren Ueland in Imlil December 2018.
+According to international travel advisories, Morocco is generally considered safe for visitors when exercising standard precautions, with most guidance emphasizing awareness in crowded areas and checking official travel updates before visiting.